Job Spec Banner

 EXAMPLES BELOW ARE A BRIEF SAMPLE OF COMMON DUTIES ASSOCIATED WITH THIS JOB TITLE.
 NOT ALL POSSIBLE TASKS ARE INCLUDED.

-Observes patients physical and mental conditions and reports any changes to charge nurse.
+Observes patients physical and mental conditions; reports any changes to the assigned supervisor.

 Prepares and/or inspects ward rooms, equipment, supplies and area for cleanliness; reports deficiencies or maintenance problems.